 The latest

-Mayo Clinic Laboratories specimen pickup and delivery schedules will be altered due to the upcoming holiday.
-To ensure specimen stability and prevent delays, follow these guidelines.
+Mayo Clinic Laboratories' specimen pickup and delivery schedules will be altered due to the upcoming July 4th holiday.
+To ensure specimen stability and prevent delays, follow the guidelines outlined below for domestic clients and international clients.

-This page includes updates posted to Mayo Clinic Labs during the month of July.
+This page lists updates posted to Mayo Clinic Labs during the month of September.